Skip to content

 ```bash

-git checkout -b feature/your-feature-name
+git checkout -b feature/branch-name

 # or

-git checkout -b fix/your-bug-fix
+git checkout -b fix/branch-name

 2. Make Changes